Staines-upon-Thames: Our Lady of the Rosary

 The first Roman Catholic Mass to be celebrated at Staines since the Reformation, took place in 1862 at the workhouse, on the site of the present Ashford Hospital.
 A chapel was opened in 1890 on Gresham Road and was initially known as "Our Lady, Help of Christians".
 The current name, "Our Lady of the Rosary" was granted in 1893.
 The building was extended eastwards to form the present church in 1931, with the addition of a chancel and narrow south aisle.
 Renovation work in 1990, added additional side aisles and created a new church hall at the west end.

 Staines Congregational Church

 There has been a substantial population of Dissenters living in Staines since the mid-17th century and, by 1690, there was a permanent meeting house in the town.
 The numbers of Congregationalists declined in the mid-18th century, but a regular meeting was re-established in the High Street in 1785.
 A chapel was constructed in Thames Street in 1802 and was replaced by a classical-style church on the same site in 1837.
-The present Congregational Church, on Kingston Road, opened in May 1956.
+The present Congregational Church, on Stainash Crescent just off of Kingston Road, opened in May 1956.